Rules by City

 Alameda | Albany | Berkeley | Castro Valley Sanitary District | Emeryville | Fremont | Hayward | Livermore | Oakland | Oro Loma Sanitary District | Piedmont | Pleasanton | San Leandro | Unincorporated Areas

 Jurisdiction that has fully opted-in to the Phase 1 and Phase 2 requirements with a schedule delay for Organics.
-Requirements to collect Organics (food scraps and compostable paper) will become effective January 1, 2018 in Newark.
+Requirements to collect Organics (food scraps and compostable paper) became effective January 1, 2018 in Newark.

 Jurisdiction that has fully opted-in to the Phase 1 and Phase 2 requirements with a schedule delay for Phase 2.
-Requirements to collect Organics (food scraps and compostable paper) will become effective January 1, 2018 in Union City.
-All businesses (regardless of garbage service volume) will also be covered by the Ordinance as of January 1, 2018.
+Requirements to collect Organics (food scraps and compostable paper) became effective January 1, 2018 in Union City.
+All businesses (regardless of garbage service volume) are also covered by the Ordinance as of January 1, 2018.

 Jurisdiction that has opted out from inclusion in both Phase 1 and Phase 2 of the Mandatory Recycling Ordinance.
 All multi-family complexes with 5 or more units and commercial accounts subscribing to 4 or more cubic yards of refuse collection service per week anywhere in California are subject to State Law and regulations mandating recycling service (AB 341).
-As of January 1, 2017, multi-family properties and businesses in California that generate 4 or more cubic yards of organics waste may also be mandated to arrange for organics waste recycling collection services by AB 1826.
+As of January 1, 2019, multi-family properties and businesses in California that generate 4 or more cubic yards of solid waste per week must also arrange for organics collection service (AB 1826).

 The following document contains a table summarizing the covered accounts by city and provides details on the recycling rules by sector: Covered Accounts by City Overview.